NayyarAvi/toyota-coding-test/README.md

 # Spark Batch Job Framework

 This project is a Spark-based batch processing framework that performs an ETL (Extract, Transform, Load) pipeline for processing IMDB movie data.
-It extracts data from TSV files, performs transformations to rank movies, identifies credited persons, and outputs the results to JSON files.
+It extracts data from TSV files, performs transformations to rank movies, identifies credited persons, as well as fetch different titles of the movies and outputs the results to JSON files.

 ## Project Structure